 Click the Create New Menu button and give your new custom menu a name and select the Menu Location.

 Checkmark the ones you find most important and want to display on the menu section.
+You can add sub-menu items by simply dragging them slightly to the bottom right side of the main menu item.
 Hit the ‘Publish’ button and see the custom menu in action.